The Fisher-Girl and the Crab: Tale type

 Folklorists Stith Thompson and Warren Roberts established an index for South Asian folktales based on the international Aarne-Thompson Index.
 In their joint work, titled Types of Indic Oral Tales, they classified the tale as type 441, "Hans My Hedgehog," a miscellaneous type that, while still belonging to the cycle of the Animal as Bridegroom and dealing with the marriage between a human maiden and an enchanted animal, lacks the quest for the vanished or missing husband element.

 Motifs

 Elwin noted that the crab is considered monogamous and is an example of domestic fidelity.

-The tale contains the motif B647.1.1., "Marriage to person in crab form."
+According to Stith Thompson and Jonas Balys study of motifs of Indian literature and oral folklore, the tale contains the motifs B647.1.1., "Marriage to person in crab form" and D375., "Transformation: crab to man".